1995 Eastern Creek 12 Hour

 The 1995 Eastern Creek 12 Hour was an endurance race for GT Production Cars.
-The event was staged at the Eastern Creek Raceway in New South Wales, Australia on 27 August 1995.
+The event was staged at Eastern Creek Raceway in New South Wales, Australia on 27 August 1995.
+It was the first and, to date, only 12 hour race to be held at that circuit.

+The race was won by John Bowe and Dick Johnson driving a Mazda RX-7 SP.

+Classes

 The field was divided into the following six classes: